samfranklin/jupyter-examples/README.md

 # jupyter-examples

-examples and tutorials using jupyter
+This repo contains examples of jupyter notebooks where I'm running through tutorials or just want to show data together with code.